alinamachidon/drone_preprocessing/README.md

 drone_reconstructed.png

-# Processing Steps
+# Processing steps:

 ## Step 1: Resample Sentinel-2 to 10m

 The Sentinel-2 raster is resampled to a 10m resolution using bilinear interpolation.

-## Step 2: Reproject Drone Image
+## Step 2: Reproject drone image

 The drone image is reprojected to match the Sentinel-2 CRS.

-## Step 3: Clip Images to the Same Spatial Extent
+## Step 3: Clip images to the same spatial extent

 Both Sentinel-2 and drone rasters are clipped using the bounding box of the drone raster.

-## Step 4: Generate Tiles
+## Step 4: Generate tiles

-Each clipped raster is divided into 400m x 400m tiles to ensure alignment.
+Each clipped raster is divided into fixed size tiles to ensure alignment.

-## Step 5: Generate Comparisons
+## Step 5: Generate comparisons

 For each corresponding tile: